chtoucas/Narvalo.NET/docs/Overview.md

   <CodeContractsEmitXMLDocs>true</CodeContractsEmitXMLDocs>
 </PropertyGroup>
 ```
-The part concerning the XML docs is optional (often it fails with the current
+The part concerning the XML docs is optional (often it causes the build to fail
-version of the CC tools).
+with the current version of the CC tools).

 Update notes
 ------------